 Their menu contains some delicious vegan takes on breakfast classics, such as their Blisscuit, a tofu egg salad on a cheesy garlic biscuit.
 They also serve sandwiches, various healthy bowls, salads, bagels, and more.
 In their store section, you can find a range of ethical products and staples.
 They have two locations, one Riverside and one Beach, and both locations are open Tuesday through Sunday until 4 or 5pm.
-Find more information here.

-Bakeries and Cafés
+Bakeries And Cafés

 Looking for the perfect place to start your day or to grab a snack?
 These eateries have got you sorted!

 This bakery is just a stone’s throw away from Murray Hillbilly, after recently relocating to the Big Green House on the corner of Trask and Edgewood.